FOREX-Euro creeps up vs dlr, gains seen short-lived

 “This was not a big step but has been perceived as positive by the market,” said Lutz Karpowitz, currency analyst at Commerzbank.

-Technical analysts said the euro rally was likely to run out of steam around $1.33, just above the 61.8 percent retracement of its late February to mid-March fall, and ahead of the March 2 high around $1.3332.
+Technical analysts said the euro rally was likely to run out of steam around $1.33, just above the 61.8 percent retracement of the late February to mid-March fall from $1.3485 to $1.30.

-“There has been an easing in general concerns about euro zone liquidity and the creditworthiness of euro zone banks, plus euro short positions can carry on being unwound,” said Adrian Schmidt, currency strategist at Lloyds.
+“We would expect these levels not to break which would mean the euro/dollar uptrend comes to an end in the short-term.
+The broader trend is still a stronger dollar and on that point we see the economy picking up in the U.S.,” said Karpowitz.

-He saw potential for the euro to rise towards $1.35 against the dollar, around the top of its recent range, although short-term resistance at $1.3320 may prove too high a hurdle if Thursday’s preliminary PMI data comes in weak.
+The dollar has climbed in recent weeks on fading expectations of further monetary easing by the U.S. Federal Reserve after a modest brightening of its economic outlook.

-Investors remained wary of the risk of another flare up in the euro zone debt crisis.
-Greece got its first batch of bailout payments this week, but the Italian government looked set to clash with unions over employment law reforms.
+In contrast, investors remained nervous of another flare up in the euro zone debt crisis.
+Although Greece received its first batch of bailout payments this week, the Italian government looked set to clash with trade unions over reforms to employment law.

-A firmer dollar, due to fading expectations of more monetary easing by the U.S. Federal Reserve after a modest brightening of its economic outlook, may also hamper the euro.
+“If U.S. data remains solid U.S. yields may continue to track higher, while Europe faces some risks to this euro strength from the Italian labour reform talks and continued poor economic news from Spain,” said Christopher Gothard, head of FX for Brown Brothers Harriman in Hong Kong.

-U.S. housing data, due at 1400 GMT, could boost the dollar if it adds to expectations that growth in the world’s largest economy is picking up.
+U.S. housing data, due later in the session, could help boost the dollar if it adds to expectations that growth in the world’s largest economy is picking up.

-Rising U.S. yields and monetary easing from the Bank of Japan last month have boosted the dollar, particularly against the yen.
-The greenback rose 0.4 percent to 84.09 yen, just shy of an 11-month high of 84.187 yen hit last week.
+Rising U.S. yields and monetary easing from the Bank of Japan last month have also boosted the dollar against the yen.
+The greenback rose 0.1 percent to 83.77 yen, not far off an 11-month high of 84.187 yen hit last week.

 During the Asian session Japanese exporters were seen selling the dollar ahead of the end of their financial year on March 31, but market players said there was good demand to buy the greenback on dips.

-The euro also hit a near five-month peak of 111.43 yen on trading platform EBS, nearing resistance around 111.57, the peak hit on Oct.
-31, when Japanese authorities last intervened in the market.
+The euro touched a near five-month peak of 111.30 yen on trading platform EBS, nearing resistance around 111.57 yen, the peak hit on Oct.
+31 when the Japanese authorities last intervened in the market.

-The yen also sagged against sterling, with the pound rising to a session peak around 133.40 yen, its highest level since June 2011.
+The yen also sagged against sterling, with the pound rising to a session peak of 133.37 yen, its highest level against the Japanese currency since June 2011.

-Market focus on Wednesday will also turn to the UK budget presentation by finance minister George Osborne, who faces a tough task supporting a nascent economic recovery at a time when public finances are stretched.
+Meanwhile the Australian dollar rose 0.3 percent to US$1.0506, recouping some losses after posting its biggest daily drop in three months on Tuesday.

-Sterling retreated from its highest in more than two weeks against the dollar after dovish minutes from the Bank of England’s last monetary policy committee meeting and higher-than-expected UK government borrowing figures.
+Morgan Stanley strategists recommended selling the growth-correlated Australian dollar on any rebounds to US$1.0530 given signs growth in China was slowing.